 Taco in a bag toppings:

 Assembling the bags can be a lot of fun for kids.
-These are easy to make while camping as most items can be prepared ahead of time.
+These are easy to make while camping since most topping items can be prepared ahead of time.

 Then, the kids choose the toppings to add on top of the chips.